DigitalSurvival/Stage7/README.md

 **What are the advantages of Gentoo-based Linux distributions?**

 Actually there's quite a few advantages.
- #Speed.
-From the core Gentoo Linux is build for speed.
-It's speedy because it provides the end user with the option to leave out much of the baggage that bloats up other Linux distributions.
-There is a time trade off, however, because the end user has to compile their own packages.
+ #Efficiency: From the core Gentoo Linux is build for speed.
+It is quick because the "USE" flag system provides the end user with the option to leave out much of the baggage that bloats up other Linux distributions.
+This enables the end user to create extremely "bare-bone" installations by removing unneeded functions from packages; smaller binaries load faster and use less memory!
- #Flexibility.
-By default Gentoo Linux is arguably the most flexible Linux distribution available to the masses.
-It is capable of adapting to almost every desktop environment, has thousands of packages in the Portage tree, and has the most frequent releases.
+ #Flexibility: By default Gentoo-based Linux distributions are the most flexible Linux distributions available!
+Gentoo is capable of using almost every desktop environment available (Gnome, KDE, XFCE, OpenBox, etc).
+With thousands of packages in the Portage tree, and frequent "rolling" releases, Gentoo can be useful in most every situation.
+ #Scalability: Due to its source-based approach to software management, Gentoo is relatively well suited to deploy on tiny embedded systems right up to large cluster machines.
+ #Security: Because of the uniqueness of the Portage system and the ability to build packages with or without certain features, Gentoo can be made more secure than other binary-based Linux distributions.
+Less features means less opportunities for security holes and bugs.

 **How can you help?**
 * Create some awesome graphics using the text "Stage7" in an artistic way.
 Check out the fonts in the graphics/fonts folder for some ideas...